 Katsumoto (勝本) has two ramen shops in Jimbocho.
-One is for ramen, the other for tsukemen.
+One is for ramen, the other for tsukemen (dipping ramen).
 Like Kurosu on this list, Katsumoto prettily sits atop the Jimbocho ramen rankings.

 Their soy sauce-seasoned chukasoba pays homage to older Tokyo style bowls.
 However, it does this in an updated manner.
 There’s a beautiful harmony of chicken and niboshi fish.
 The dark wooden exterior and interior makes for great photos too.

 Kitakata Shokudo (きたかた食堂) also lean towards a classic ramen style.
 But this time, it’s ramen from famous ramen city Kitakata.
 This means homemade, hand-massaged Kitakata noodles.